 Have some fun with your employees.
 This is important; you want your employees to enjoy coming to work.
 Their mindset really does affect their performance and the ways in which they interact with customers and clients.
 If you really want to inspire your employees to perform better, you should try doing one of the following:

 - Create events each month that will bring together your customers and your employees in a casual environment.

 - Email your employees humorous things that you find online.
 The sort of things that you feel will put a smile on their faces.
 Be careful, though, not to send so many that your workforce grinds to a stop in a flood of email messages.
 And use common sense to avoid sending anything that might be deemed as inappropriate.

 - Have “theme days” that will make the office environment much more enjoyable for them.

 In the end, dealing with disgruntled employees is always going to be a part of the manager’s job description.
 If you are able to keep lines of communication open, you will find the problems are few and far between…and employee job satisfaction will increase over time.
 Try to remain solution-oriented and focus on the disgruntled employee’s positive qualities.
 Practice patience and become proactive in your employees’ complaints and grievances.
 Doing these things will make you more aware of what’s happening within your company and allow you to short-circuit many of these complaints — before they become large problems.

 (Image courtesy of Alex E. Proimos under a Creative Commons Attribution 2.0 generic license.)

-employee retention ideas, employee dissatisfaction, employee retention activities, staff retention ideas, retention ideas for employees, retention ideas, head in hand, dealing with unhappy employees, ideas for employee retention, managing dissatisfied employees
+employee retention ideas, employee dissatisfaction, staff retention ideas, retention ideas for employees, employee retention activities, retention ideas, ideas for employee retention, head in hand, dealing with unhappy employees, retention activities for employees